zhiyanliu/nightswatch-ranger/README.md

 >>**Note:**
 >>
->>You need to finish this configuration before to build the project, due to currently we use [`#define` preprocessor directive](https://www.techonthenet.com/c_language/constants/create_define.php) to provide this kind of config value.
+>>You need to finish this configuration before to build the project, due to currently I use [`#define` preprocessor directive](https://www.techonthenet.com/c_language/constants/create_define.php) to provide this kind of config value.
 It means the configuration will be built into the binary statically and can not be changed durning runtime.

 - `AWS_IOT_MQTT_HOST`: the customer specific MQTT HOST.
 The same will be used for Thing Shadow.
 - `AWS_IOT_MQTT_CLIENT_ID`: the MQTT client ID should be unique for every device.